 The H&S Summer Scholars Program for 2021 will have a revised timeline due to the challenging times we are in.
-Applications will be available at the end of January, due at the end of February.
+Details still being work on but applications coming soon.
 Check back for updates.

 Independent Project Pathway